siyuanliu8/git-training/session_2/README.md

 Use the .gitignore.

-Files and directories listed in the .gitignore file are ignored by git, meaning they aren't tracked and therefore, doesn't get staged, committed or pushed each time you execute those git commands.
+Files and directories listed in the .gitignore file are ignored by git, meaning they aren't tracked and therefore, doesn't get staged, committed or pushed each time you execute respective git commands.

 ```shell